joseAntoMurillo/Flix/README.md

 Describe any challenges encountered while building the app.
 - Understanding all the pieces of the code
-- Getting used witht the different buttons and options at XCode
+- Getting used with the different buttons and options at XCode
+- Using Objective-C syntax; methods and so.
+I think this was the hardest challenge that I faced.

 ## Credits